Termites, rodents, and other pests are a constant source of aggravation for homeowners across Louisiana.

-At Insurance Claim HQ, we know the tricks insurance companies use to deny legitimate claims.
-We’re here to help you navigate the frustrating and complex pest damage claim process so you can focus on repairing any damages and defending your home and family.
+At Insurance Claim HQ, we know the tactics insurance companies use to deny legitimate claims and can help you navigate the frustrating and complex pest damage claim process so you can focus on repairing any damage and protecting your home and family.

 Why Homeowners Insurance Rarely Covers Pest Control